Fake News, Disinformation, and Deepfakes: Leveraging Distributed Ledger Technologies and Blockchain to Combat Digital

+A social media platform may also be re-engineered as a Decentralized Autonomous Organization (DAO).
+DAOs enable self-organization and self-governance by encoding operational and managerial rules on a blockchain through smart contracts.
+However, DAOs still face many challenges, such as security and privacy issues and an unclear legal status \cite{Wang2019}.
+A smart contract can add functionality to a DLT as it is a computer program that is stored in the distributed database \cite{Hasan2019}.
+Smart contracts allow for the addition of validations, constraints and business logic to transactions in a form of an agreement between parties.
+Moreover, smart contracts can be used to register, update and revoke the identities of different organizations (e.g., publishers), as well as to determine their status and reputation score \cite{Qayyum2019}.

-Online platforms (e.g., Mozilla, Facebook, Twitter) and trade associations (e.g., EACA, IAB Europe, WFA) have made some progress in their commitment to tackle fake news \cite{ECreports}.
-For instance, Google has announced the Google News Initiative to support the news industry in quality journalism.
+\item{Additional platform-based services:} online platforms (e.g., Mozilla, Facebook, Twitter) and trade associations (e.g., EACA, IAB Europe, WFA) have made some progress in their commitment to tackle fake news \cite{ECreports}.
+For instance, Google has announced the Google News Initiative to support the news industry in quality journalism \cite{Shae2019}.

-\paragraph{Proof of Authenticity} automatic management of non-tampered content and multi-node content verification can help to overcome the problem of verifying big data news streams.
+\item{Notarization services:} automatic management of non-tampered content and multi-node content verification can help to overcome the problem of verifying big data news streams.
 DLTs inherently guarantee data integrity once transactions are stored.
 This feature makes DLTs an essential infrastructure for notarization services \cite{Song2019}.
-Nevertheless, a central problem is how to ensure that data are not forged before they are inserted into a block.
-Service providers can take a fundamental role to provide a tamper-proof way to notarize content (e.g., by generating a digital signature) using a Public Key Infrastructure (PKI).
+Nevertheless, a central problem is how to ensure that data are not forged before they are added into a block.